 Linear Pots

-The name of these potentiometers says everything about the way they work.
-These pots are linear because they increase and decrease values linearly.
-This means that, for example, the number 10 on your guitar volume knob is 100% and the number 5 is 50%.
+These pots are named linear because they increase and decrease values linearly.
+Therefore, the number 10 on your guitar volume knob is 100% of the possible volume, and the number 5 is 50%.
 What does this mean to players?
-Well, theyโre predictable and easy to use.
+Well, they’re predictable and easy to use.

 Audio Taper Pots

 Audio taper pots change their value in a non-linear fashion.
 Instead, they follow a certain logarithm.
-This means that the values on your guitarโs knob donโt necessarily have an exact correspondence to what you hear.
-This works great for players who like going from dirty to clean with the twist of a knob.
+This means that the values on your guitar’s knob don’t necessarily have an exact correspondence to what you hear.
+This works great for players who like going from dirty to clean without having to completely twist the knob.
 For example, you can have a drastic drop in gain in the first three points and play a full show between 6, 8, and 10 of your volume knob.
-As a technician, this could be a cool suggestion for blues, rock and roll, neo-soul, and pop players who want to get more done with a single instrument.
+This is great for blues, rock and roll, neo-soul, and pop players who want to get more done with a single instrument.

 Should Guitar Pots Be Linear or Audio Taper?

 The answer to the question above depends on personal taste and performance.
-Now that you know the difference, itโs time to explore what sounds best for you and works best with your playing style.
+Now that you know the difference, you can't explore what sounds best to you and works with your playing style.

 No-Load Pots